iulianbarbu/transaction-processor/README.md

 Running the unit tests can be done by `cargo test`.
-The test are covering all the units of the project, except for the ones from the `logger` module and the `drill` orphan function, present in transaction module, which is exercised mainly in *integration contest*, during the benchmarks tests and put out for manipulating the tokio asynchronous runtime and the abstractions introduced by the project.
+The test are covering all the units of the project, except for the ones from the `logger` module and the `drill` orphan function, present in transaction module, which is exercised mainly in *integration context*, during the benchmarks tests and put out for manipulating the tokio asynchronous runtime and the abstractions introduced by the project.